Missoula County Subdivision Regulations Rewrite Project: SUBDIVISION REVIEW PROCEDURES AND VARIANCES CHAPTER

 The subdivision review process is excessively costly and burdensome, especially for applicants doing minor subdivisions and family transfers.

-The initial steps in the review process are inefficient including the meeting required to initiate element review and the combination of agency and sufficiency review.
+The initial steps in the review process are inefficient including the meeting required to initiate element review (Staff Note: An element review meeting is no longer required by Missoula County) and the combination of agency and sufficiency review.

 The preparation of submittal packets is expensive, especially if they have to be submitted multiple times.